lanl/VizAly-Foresight/Workflow/README.md

-# PAT: Python Analysis Toolkit
+# DRAW: Data Reduction Analysis Workflow tool

-This folder contains PAT, the Python package that is used to run the Foresight workflows.
-The Analysis toolkit will generate a Cinema database from the input file specified.
+DRAW is a python tool for creating  Foresight workflows.
+It contains utilities for data reductio, analysis, and visualizing data

 ## Prerequisites: